 Thanksgiving is a time of heartwarming scenes of European pilgrims having friendly meals with the native peoples of America.
-Christianity had at last made it’s way to the Americas.
-But what would come next wouldn’t be the good new of Jesus Christ and his Kingdom.
+Christianity had, at last, made it’s way to the Americas.
+But what would come next wouldn’t be the good news of Jesus Christ and his Kingdom.
 Over the next 400 years, America would experience the longest and most devastating genocide the world has ever seen, all in the name of God.

 Oppression continued into the 20th century, through actions by governments and religious organizations which systematically destroyed Native culture and religious heritage.
 One present-day byproduct of this oppression is suicide.
 Today, Canadian Natives have the highest suicide rate of any identifiable population group in the world.
 Native Americans are not far behind.

 How could those who claim to worship and follow Jesus be responsible for such incredible satanic evil?

 It’s time for a history lesson.

 Columbus the Conquerer

 Christopher Columbus has been viewed as a genuine American hero since at least 1792 when the Society of St. Tammany in New York City first held a dinner to honor the man and his deeds.
 Columbus Day was conceived by the Knights of Columbus, a Catholic Fraternal organization, in the 1930s because they wanted a Catholic hero.
 After President Franklin D. Roosevelt signed the day into law as a federal holiday in 1937, the rest has been history.